What are the steps I need to take to get registered for lessons? For a class?

 Please see the descriptions listed on the Class Information page.

 How often are lessons and how long are they?

 Lessons happen on a weekly basis and are either 15, 30, 45, or 60 minutes.
 Fall and spring semesters are 16 weeks.
 The CMS summer session is typically 10 weeks; however, due to family vacations and/or teacher schedules, you may elect to register for fewer than 10 weeks.
 After you and your teacher confirm the number of lessons, the teacher will provide that information to the billing office and a summer invoice will be prepared accordingly.

 Which instruments can I study?

 We have many options!
-See our list on the Private Lessons and Classes page.
+See our list on the Instrumental Lessons page.